 Fusible Batting another good alternative.

 Marking—When using Westalee Templates, it is beneficial to mark guide lines.
-Cross Hair Square is great and the Sewline marking tools work well • Place enough pressure on the ruler to move the fabric and ruler at the same time. • There is a fine balance between the proper pressure and too much pressure.
+Crosshair Square is essential • Place enough pressure on the ruler to move the fabric and ruler at the same time. • There is a fine balance between the proper pressure and too much pressure.

 Weightless Quilter is excellent to hold your fabric stop the drag allow you to concentrate on your ruler work.